Chapter 17

 “It’s here,” Emma uttered, gazing north with dreadful foreboding.
 “We’ve no time left.”

-“We have time,” John rebutted but no more had he spoken than a mighty gust gathered up snow from forest floor and tree limbs alike.
-Freezing cold air drawn down from the north as the storm approached from the south.
-It flowed through the trees like an undertow in a surf.
-Filled with ice crystals, it blasted their eyes.
-Then, before their vision could clear, it blasted them again, and again.
+“We have time,” John rebutted, but no more had he spoken than a mighty gust gathered up snow from forest floor and tree limbs alike.
+Filled with ice crystals, it blasted their eyes as it rushed through the trees.
+Ice-cold air pulled down from the north—like an undertow in a powerful surf, it blasted them again and again.
 And so it was, the storm fell upon them as would a ravenous lion spring on its prey.

-Scarcely able to see, John put his hand on Cody’s shoulder and shouted into his hood, “Go and help your grandmother!”
-He then motioned to the others with arm and shoulder, “THIS WAY!”
+Scarcely able to see, John put his hand on Cody’s shoulder and shouted into his hood, “I’ll lead Ellie…you help your grandmother!”
+Then with a wave of his arm and shoulder, he motioned to the others, “THIS WAY!”

 Deadly as their fortune had turned, the family was not entirely at the storm’s mercy.
 Stout and in the prime of life, John plowed at the point with resolute determination.
-And being that they headed east, the windows on Ellie’s buffalo cloak faced south, protecting the twins from the slicing wind.
-Laureal and Mia, also in the prime of life, fought the uneven ground and kept the sled upright.
-Grandmother and grandson came along directly behind, holding on to one another, following the path cut by beast and sled.
-Jessie guarded their rear.
-The dogs, wooly creatures of hardy northern origins, stayed near as loyalty and instinct demanded.
+And because they headed east, the windows of Ellie’s buffalo cloak faced south, protecting the twins from the slicing wind.
+Laureal and Mia, also in the prime of life, kept the sled upright.
+Grandmother and grandson followed directly behind, holding to one another on the path cut by beast and sled.
+Jessie brought up the rear and, albeit in a blurry whiteout, could easily see the giant’s form at the front of the column.
+The dogs, woolly creatures of hardy northern origins, stayed near as loyalty and instinct demanded.

-With shocking rapidity, the storm rose to full strength.
-The wind became deafening.
-Visibility dropped to such a degree, one could not see from one end of the family column to the other.
-Laureal got the worst of it, being at the sled’s back corner on the south side meant she could not turn from the wind as she struggled to keep the sled upright.
-To make matters worse, every time a buried obstacle tossed the rig her way, the wind caught it like a sail and threatened to roll it over on her.
+Exposed as they were, they wouldn’t last long without shelter, and presently Laureal got the worst of it.
+Her position at the sled’s back corner on the south side meant she could not turn from the gales as she struggled to keep the rig upright.
+To make matters worse, every time a buried obstacle tossed the sled her way, the wind caught the rig like a sail and threatened to roll it over on her.
 Stubbornly she pushed back, fighting with every atom of her being, driving with her legs, at times going to her knees but quickly scrambling up again.
-The fierce gales bit her cheeks.
+The fierce wind bit her cheeks.
 Driving ice crystals stung her eyes.
-Her lashes became heavily crusted with snow and ice until alas, semi blinded, she scarcely heard Mia’s shouts—
+Her lashes became heavily crusted with snow and ice until, alas, semi-blinded, she scarcely heard Mia’s shouts above the deafening roar—

 “Trade me places!”
-Mia cried, her voice lost to the wind until at last she came across the runners and, getting hold of Laureal, screamed, “Trade me places!”
+Mia cried, her voice lost to the storm until she came across the runners and, getting hold of Laureal, screamed, “TRADE ME PLACES!”

 Taking her turn in the grinder so to speak, Mia drove against the gales with powerful legs, her lower center of gravity being advantageous.